AvahSomto/Udacity-Data-Scientist-Nanodegree/Project_1/Write_Data_Science_Blog_Post/README.md

 ## Results of the analysis

-Results and discussion were published on Medium: [Deep Dive Into Seattle and Boston Airbnb Data](https://medium.com/@sajjadmanal/deep-dive-into-seattle-and-boston-airbnb-data-d8e6fea5eab0?sk=0834ffb85786e74bd95e5e45ffe4bf23)
+Results and discussion were published on Medium: [In-depth analysis of Seattle and Boston Airbnb Data](https://medium.com/@avahsomto042/in-depth-analysis-of-seattle-and-boston-airbnb-data-200f7ea28c8e))

 In this project, I used two datasets - Seattle and Boston, I compared the two datasets and developed a machine learning model to forecast the rental price for both cities.
 Features that didn't correlate with the target label [price] were dropped.
 In order to ensure that the model could be able to generalize well with unseen data, a third dataset was used.
 The New York dataset was used to ensure that the model generalize well with unseen data.